 - You have symptoms of temperature, coughing, sneezing, or other flu-like symptoms

 Please call ahead to let your care provider know you may have been exposed to the coronavirus so that we can offer special attention to protect You and the Community

-CCPN is serious about preventing the spread of the coronavirus.
-A team member will meet you at the door and escort you to a room with proper protections.
+BFMC is serious about preventing the spread of the coronavirus.
+A team member will meet you at the door and escort you to a room with proper protection.

 - Avoid close contact with people who are sick

 - Avoid touching your eyes, nose, and mouth

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe